 Health care workers have an ethical obligation to provide care to patients, even if doing so involves some degree of risk.
 But there are limits on the degree of risk that they can reasonably be expected to take.
 Further, any consideration of health care workers' obligations to provide care must consider the reciprocal obligations of governments and health care facilities to provide at least minimum standards of safety.
-With these standards in place, and with reasonable training, supplies, equipment, infrastructure, support and access to proven methods of care and treatment, it is not reasonable for health care workers to refuse to look after patients with TB.
-An exception to this expectation may be health care workers who are at higher risks of contracting TB because, for example, they are HIV positive.
+With these standards in place, and with reasonable training, supplies, equipment, infrastructure, support and access to proven methods of care and treatment, it is not reasonable for health care workers who are at higher risks of contracting TB because, for example, they are HIV positive.
 The duty to care for patients is based partly on the duty of health care systems to fulfil their reciprocal obligations to health care workers and patients.
 Should these not be met, the workers could face significant risks from interacting with patients.
 As a result, they are not acting unethically should they decide not to work..